Register for the first time

 - a completed ‘transfer of whole of registered title’ form - the surviving owner needs to fill this out if they jointly owned the property and you are inheriting a share

 Contact HM Land Registry if you’re unsure which form you need.

 Other documents you may need

 You may also need to send:

-- a ‘proof of identity’ form if you aren’t a legal professional, such as a conveyancer
+- a ‘proof of identity’ form if you are not a legal professional, such as a conveyancer

 - a ‘disclosable interests’ form if there are unregistered interests in the property not mentioned in the deeds (such as a short-term lease or a right of occupation) - read detailed guidance on unregistered rights from HM Land Registry

 - a certified copy of the lease, if you’re applying to register leasehold land or property